Byron/gitoxide/DEVELOPMENT.md

   - in **plumbing**, do not use it at all but instead provide the mutable part (like caches, buffers) as arguments, pushing their handling entirely to the caller.
   - Set on top an optional abstraction that manages the above for you using **interior mutability only if part of the mutable state has to be returned as borrow** or if otherwise it wouldn't be possible to borrowcheck.
 Or in other words: start without interior mutability and try to do it the standard way, but switch when needed.
-  - When using primitives to support interior mutability, use the provided ones and utility functions in `git_features::threading::*` exclusively to allow switching between thread-safe and none-threadsafe versions at compile time.
+  - When using primitives to support interior mutability, use the provided ones and utility functions in `gix_features::threading::*` exclusively to allow switching between thread-safe and none-threadsafe versions at compile time.
       - The preferred way of using it is to start out as upgradable reader, and upgrading to write if needed, keeping contention to a minimum.
   - If _shared ownership_ is involved, one always needs _interior mutability_, but may still decide to use an API that requires `&mut self` if locally stored caches are involved.
-  - Types that are not thread-local must be `Sync`, but only if the `git-features/parallel` is enabled due to the usage of `git_features::threading::…` primitives which won't be thread-safe without the feature.
+  - Types that are not thread-local must be `Sync`, but only if the `gix-features/parallel` is enabled due to the usage of `gix_features::threading::…` primitives which won't be thread-safe without the feature.
 * **when to use shared ownership**
-  - Use `git_features::threading::OwnShared` particularly when shared resources supposed to be used by thread-local handles.
+  - Use `gix_features::threading::OwnShared` particularly when shared resources supposed to be used by thread-local handles.
 Going through a wrapper for shared ownership is fast and won't be the bottleneck, as it's only about 16% slower than going through a shared reference on a single core.
 * **Path encoding**
   - For `git`, paths are just bytes no matter on which platform.
 We assume that on windows its path handling goes through some abstraction layer like `MSYS2`